 Everyone responds to drugs differently.
 The way a person responds to a drug is affected by many factors, including

-Use of other drugs and dietary supplements (such as medicinal herbs Overview of Dietary Supplements Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more )
+Use of other drugs and dietary supplements (such as medicinal herbs Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more )

 Consumption of food (including beverages)